What are the best apps for lawyers? What apps should you have on your smartphone? Your tablet?

 Lawyers love their mobile devices.
 Don’t believe me?
 Then review the statistics from my post last July (iPad Statistics, Resources, and Apps for Lawyers) which indicate that lawyers’ use of tablets is doubling every year and that nearly 90% of lawyers now use smartphones in their law practices.

 Because so many lawyers are using smart phones and tablets, the number of apps developed for lawyers is likewise increasing, with new ones being released all the time.
-So I figured it was high time that I covered some of the new apps for lawyers, since my list from last July is already outdated.
+So I figured it was high time that I covered some of the newest & best apps for lawyers, since my list from last July is already outdated.

 TouchTax is an multi-platform app which provides up-to-date access to to all sections of the latest edition of the Internal Revenue Code of 1986, as amended (the Code), the Treasury Regulations set forth in Title 26 of the Code of Federal Regulations (the Regulations) and the Internal Revenue Bulletin (starting with July 2003).
-For the iPad or iPhone the app costs $5.99, for Android devices it’s $1.99, and for HP devices and for the Blackberry Playbook, it’s $0.99.
+For the iPad or iPhone the app costs $5.99, for Android devices it’s $1.99, and for the Blackberry Playbook, it’s $0.99.
+A free version of TouchTax (tax code and regulations only) is also available for Windows Phones (click here).

 MobiLit is an iPad presentation app designed to allow lawyers to store, organize, annotate and display documents and images, whether in the courtroom or elsewhere.
 It’s available in the App Store for $9.99.